 - 10. When the pod clone process is finished, click OK. - 11.
 If you want to dedicate this pod to a particular class, team, or student, use the Pod ACLs feature.
-For details, see the NETLAB+ VE Instructor Guide. - 12.
-Click the Online button on the Pod Management page to make the pod available.
+For details, see the NETLAB+ VE Instructor Guide.

+12. Click the Online Button on the Pod Management page to make the pod available.

 The user pod can now be reserved.
-When the reservation becomes active, NETLAB+ will automatically configure virtual machines and virtual networking for the active reservation.
+When the reservation becomes active, NETLAB+ will automatically configure virtual machines and virtual networking for your new pod.

 The GOLDEN_MASTER snapshot is the starting point for all pods.
 We recommend that you reserve the 1st pod and conduct some labs to make sure the snapshot images work correctly.
-If there are defects, make corrections to the images to the master pod and retake the GOLDEN MASTER snapshot before creating additional pods.
+If there are defects, make corrections to the images to the master pod and retake the GOLDEN_MASTER snapshot before creating additional pods.

-5.3 Cloning Your Master Pod to a Second Host
+5.3 Copying Your Master Pod to the Second Host

-For this task, we will use the pod cloning utility to copy our master pod to a second host.
+For this task, we will use the pod cloning utility to copy our master pod to the second host.

-- 1. Login into NETLAB+ VE with the administrator account. - 2.
-Click on the Pods icon.
+- 1. Log in to NETLAB+ with the administrator account. - 2.
+Select the Pods icon.